 Promises of God fulfilled in Jesus plus nothing

-If we want everything God promised,we must turn our eyes and our hearts to Jesus alone.
+If we want everything God promised and if we want to see the promises of God fulfilled in our lives, we must turn our eyes and our hearts to Jesus alone.
 How?
 One simple step.
 Take our focus off the world and place it where it belongs.
 On Jesus.
 Seek Him first.
 Seek Him only.

 But seek first his kingdom and his righteousness, and all these things will be given to you as well.
 Matthew 6:33